Fairlay/FairlayPublicAPI/README.md

 Cat: is the Category, see A2) for more information.
 0 queries all Categories.

+TitleAND: All strings must appear in the title of the market.

 RunnerAND: All strings provided must be contained in at least one name of one runner of the market.

 TitleNOT: None of the strings may appear in the title of the market